jwl-7/c0de_gr1nd/python_explanations/is_number_palindromic.md

     1. Extract the last digit in the number
     2. Append the extracted digit to the reversed number
     3. Remove the last digit from the number
-* The pythonic solution uses slice notation to reverse a string representation of the number and then convert it back to an integer
+* The pythonic solution uses slice notation to reverse a string representation of the number, then converts it back to an integer
 * After the reversed number is computed, it is compared to the original number to check if it is palindromic
     * If the reversed number is equal to the original number, then the number is a palindrome
 * Both solutions have similar performance, but the pythonic solution has a more consistent runtime